tpg/is-presentable/README.md

 }
 ```

-now you'll have access to the presentable data like this:
+This will give have access to the rendered data like this:

 ```
 $user->presentable()->created_at;